Rus0804/PKMNSaveFileWebsite/README.md

 - Displays key **trainer info** for that added spice
 -  **Encounter table viewer** for the entire region
 -  **Auto-tracks dupes clause** when checking encounters
--  Beautiful, sortable view of your Pokémon with **EVs, IVs, nature, moves**, and more
+-  Beautiful view of your Pokémon with **EVs, IVs, nature, moves**, and more
 -  Assign **badges** to the team that beat a boss
 -  **Tribute page** for fallen Nuzlocke Pokémon
 -  Built-in **Gen 3 damage calculator**, with trainer data baked in